immutag/immutag/README.md

 `'foo 'bar`

-Suggestion: to open a file, use xdg-open or some other clever file-opener.
+Suggestion: to open a file, use xdg-open or some other automtic file-opener.

 `xdg-open $(imt find)`